MartyOfMCA/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## The eggs of the brood need to be an odd number
 Prints every other line from the input, starting with the first line

+## I'm an instant star.
+Just add water and stir
+ adds the two numbers stored in the environment variables and prints the result